Quick Reaction Alert: QRA response in the United Kingdom

 This may also be a civilian aircraft that poses a threat, if not sufficiently responding to air traffic control (ATC).
-Incidents of this nature in the UK are monitored by the Control and Reporting Centre (CRC) at RAF Boulmer, which builds a 3D Recognised Air Picture.
+Incidents of this nature in the UK are monitored by the CRC at RAF Boulmer, which builds a 3D Recognised Air Picture.
 The National Air and Space Operations Centre (NASOC) at RAF Air Command, RAF High Wycombe decides whether to send a QRA response.
 The Joint Force Air Component Headquarters is also at High Wycombe.